jfengg3/Steam-LoginAutomation/README.md

-# Pylenium
+# Steam Login Automation
-> What if you can order the machine to do things automatically?
+> Runs and login into Steam.exe automatically when script is run.

-Pylenium is my 'study-the-examples' series of automation scripted in python.
-Projects uploaded/released here are examples how certain automation can be done in python using 3rd-party libraries.
+This is part of my 'study-the-examples' series, of how certain things can be done in python through 3rd-party libraries.
+Scripts are designed as accord to me, and not for client use.
+You can however download and edit them to work on your computer.

-## Examples
-* Web Scraping/Crawling
-* Selenium Automation
-* Creating an AI Bot
-* Many others..

-## Completed
+## Documentation
-* Steam Automation
+- To be done soon